elolab/ASA/README.md

 # Adaptive Sequence Alignment (ASA)

 ## Software
-The analysis flow logic is implemented in aligner-tg program.
+The analysis flow logic is implemented in aligner-asa program.
 The program requires Bowtie2 and Samtools utilities as well as RDP II database.
 The software is designed to run under Linux operating system.

 ### Bowtie2